DISCOVER THE RAMAYANA TRAIL in Sri Lanka; A GUIDE FOR GROUP TRAVELLERS

 According to Hindu legend, an army of warrior monkeys built a bridge between the two countries to allow Rama to cross into Lanka and pursue the demon king.
 The remains of Rama’s Bridge can be seen today extending from Mannar Island in the north of Sri Lanka, to Pamban Island in India’s south.
 It is a chain of disconnected limestone shoals and sandbanks, covering a distance of approximately 48 kilometres.
 It is also known as Adam’s Bridge due to claims from early Islamic sources that Adam, the first man, crossed to India from this bridge after falling to earth at Adam’s Peak.

 Ravana Cave and Ravana Falls

-After kidnapping Sita, King Ravana is said to have hidden her in the caves behind Ravana Falls – the area would have been surrounded by a cloak of thick wilderness that would have easily hide the waterfall and cave away from prying eyes.
-Located in the Ravana Ella Wildlife Sanctuary, the entrance to Ravana Cave lies around five kilometres away from the Falls, but the two are said to be connected to each other.
+After kidnapping Sita, King Ravana is said to have hidden her in the caves behind Ravana Falls.
+The area was once shrouded by a cloak of thick jungle that would have easily hide the waterfall and cave away from prying eyes.
+Located in the Ravana Ella Wildlife Sanctuary, in Ella, the entrance to Ravana Cave lies around five kilometres away from the Falls, but the two are said to be connected to each other.
 The cave is more than a thousand metres above sea level.
 Ravana Falls reaches a height of 25 metres and is known as the widest waterfall in Sri Lanka, and legend has it that Sita bathed in a pool of water gathered by these falls during her confinement here.

 The best time to visit Ravana Falls is between June and November, during the rainy season, when the waters gush over the rocks and cascades in stunning form to the pool below.
-People have been known to swim here, but be warned that the rocks can be slippery and the gush of water might be too strong.
+Be careful when attempting to swim here as the rocks can be slippery and the gush of water might be too strong.

 The Sri Munneswaram Devasthanam Temple